iluxonchik/iluxonchik.github.com/_posts/2015-09-03-design-patterns-notes.md

 I've written this mainly because it's not always easy to understand what a pattern is about in its essence, since many of the explanations out there are either domain-specific or include examples that are somewhat complex.
-In my opinion, it's a lot easier to to undestand them once you have a general idea of what the pattern does.
+In my opinion, it's a lot easier to to understand them once you have a general idea of what the pattern does.
 This is why I've used somewhat "childish" examples here: those should help you concentrate on the pattern and not the domain details.

-All of the code examples are in Java, but only the basic syntax is used, so if you're coming from a language like C# or have basic Java knowledge, you should have not problems in undestanding this post.
+All of the code examples are in Java, but only the basic syntax is used, so if you're coming from a language like C# or have basic Java knowledge, you should have not problems in understanding this post.
 Even though a specific programming language is used here, the concepts are domain-independent and can be applied to other languages.
-The default access modifiers for member variables are used, to make the code interpertation more accessible to beginners.
+The default access modifiers for member variables are used, to make the code interpretation more accessible to beginners.

 # Design Patterns ##